rinse-repeat/zig-gh-helper/README.md

-# zig-gh-helper
+# Zig Github Helper

-Zig GH Helper
+Portable Zig GitHub Helper - Zig makes Cross-Complications a cinch!

-Portable Zig GitHub Helper
+This installs and caches the relevant Zig based on the used GitHub runner context.

 ## Install / Check ZIG Cache